 - Defective Buckles: Vehicles have been identified as having defective buckles that do not fasten properly, so vehicle occupants are not properly restrained.
 This defect exposes vehicle occupants to the risk of vehicle ejection during a crash.

 - Passive Restraint Systems: Certain vehicles are equipped with automatic lap belts combined with manual lap belts.
 These systems can result in the person forgetting to buckle the lap belt.
 This mistake has caused devastating injuries that include decapitation, strangulation, paraplegia, quadriplegia, and liver laceration.

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
+I’m Ed Smith, a Sacramento Seat Belt Failure Injury Lawyer.
 I’ve been practicing in personal injury law exclusively since 1982.
-If you or a family member have been injured in a crash caused by seat belts safety failure or sticky accelerator pedal, please call me today at 916.921.6400 for free, friendly advice and to meet my friendly staff.
-I am a current member of the Million Dollar Advocates Forum.
-Trial lawyers here have won multiple cases worth more than a million dollars.
-Take a moment to review a long history of my successful case Verdicts and Settlements.
+If you or a family member have been injured in a crash caused by seat belts safety failure, please call me today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 12.31.19]